numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

    section and step 2 of the
    :ref:`The Steps involved in a UFunc call <steps_of_a_ufunc_call>` section.

-2. The definition of the ``UFuncImpl`` specification, to allow users to add new "implementations" to a UFunc.
+2. The definition of the ``ArrayMethod`` specification, to allow users to add new "implementations" to a UFunc.
 This defines how the user can implement a new ``positive_impl`` for their custom DType and includes all necessary information to adapt steps 3-7 of the